About Covid-19 Swab Tests

 Dr. Siri Akal

-Starting week of 19th April we will be offering COVID testing at our Red Hook site Monday - Thursday, 5pm-6pm.
+As of May 25th we will be offering Antigen COVID testing at our Red Hook site Monday - Thursday, 5pm-6pm.
 No appointment necessary, 1st come, 1st serve.

 If you are testing for travel purposes please ensure you know which test is required for your destination